HomeArticlesComparisonSWP vs FD

 • Corpus after 20 years: approximately Rs 1.44 crore

-• Effective tax on withdrawals: minimal (LTCG on gains portion only, often within Rs 1.25 lakh exemption)
+• Effective tax on withdrawals: minimal (LTCG on gains portion only, often within the Rs 1.25 lakh exemption)

 FD scenario (7% interest rate, 30% tax slab):